Does running out of diesel damage the engine?

 If the fuel level is low, refill the generator using the appropriate type and grade of diesel fuel.
 Make sure to follow all safety precautions when handling power, including using proper protective equipment and properly storing the energy.

-It is also a good idea to regularly check and replace the fuel filter to ensure that the fuel used is clean and free of contaminants.
+It is also a good idea to regularly check and replace the fuel filter to ensure that the fuel used is clean and contaminant-free.
 It can help prevent issues with the generator's fuel system and improve its overall performance and reliability.

 Keep an adequate reserve of fuel.

-It is essential to keep an adequate reserve of fuel for your diesel engine generator to ensure that it does not run out of energy during operation.
+It is essential to keep an adequate fuel reserve for your diesel engine generator to ensure it does not run out of energy during operation.
 It can be imperative in emergencies where the generator is for essential systems or equipment.
 There are a few things you can do to make sure you have enough fuel for your generator:

 Monitor fuel levels regularly: Make sure to check the fuel level of your generator periodically and refill it as needed.